MEDIC ST 5009BHO - Geriatrics and General Practice Part 2

 Students are also expected to work up and present patients and as part of the clinical learning experience, students must clerk at least one patient during their geriatric medicine placement for formal assessment.
 The mode of the assessment of this case write up will be up to the student’s preceptor.

-To: Aged Care Assessment Team, Aged care complex (nursing home), Domiciliary care, Alzheimer’s association, Centre for physical activity in Ageing
+To: Aged Care Assessment Team, Aged care complex (nursing home), Alzheimer’s Association, Centre for physical activity in Ageing, Day Therapy Centre

 Teaching during the GP component of the rotation is delivered primarily in the clinical setting.
 It is supplemented by the tutorials and lectures in Week 1.